externref/pinaka/docs/gita.md

    width="90%"
   />

-Shlokas of the Bhagavad Gita are stored as *Shloka* objects.
+Shlokas of the Bhagavad Gita are stored as *GitaShloka* objects.

-???+ example "structure of a Shloka object"
+???+ example "structure of a GitaShloka object"
     ```json
     {
         "adhyaya": 0,